He’s not quite Aaron Donald, but Ryan Bowman has developed into a critical cog in UW’s defense

 “That to me is a true leader.
 He had a really good day today, and he didn’t even get a chance to watch film for himself.
 He was concerned about the group.
 Ryan is huge for us.”

-But don’t misunderstand: Bowman has watched plenty of his own film as well.
+But don’t misunderstand, Bowman has watched plenty of his own film as well.

 And he sees a player with an immediate opportunity to improve.